 The Four Levels of CPR Training: A Comprehensive Guide

-Cardiopulmonary resuscitation (CPR) is a critical life-saving skill that can be performed by individuals with the proper training.
+Cardiopulmonary resuscitation (CPR) is a critical life-saving skill that is performed by individuals with the proper training.
 CPR training is typically divided into different levels, each designed to meet the specific needs and skill levels of various individuals, from laypersons to healthcare professionals.
 In this comprehensive guide, we will explore the different CPR training levels, their objectives, and the importance of being proficient in CPR.

 Choosing the appropriate level of training depends on your role and responsibilities.
 Here are the 4 levels of CPR training: